Your employment rights during COVID-19

 Paid compassionate leave

-Employers have been asked to be as flexible as possible in assisting employees with care arrangements during the pandemic.
+Employers may be flexible in assisting employees with care arrangements.
 This could include:

 - Offering paid compassionate leave